amoralesflor01/SICSS_Reddit_Data/README.md

 ## How to run script

-In order to run the script, please follow the instructions listed below
+In order to run the script, please open a terminal on your computer then follow the instructions listed below.

 ### Installation

-1. Clone the repository to your computer.
+1. Clone the repository to a preferred directory on your computer.

     ```bash
     git clone git@github.com:amoralesflor01/SICSS_Reddit_Data.git